BurntSushi/tabwriter/README.md

 ### Dealing with ANSI escape codes

-If you want `tabwriter` to be aware of ANSI escape codes, then compile it with the `ansi_formatting` feature enabled.
+If you want `tabwriter` to be aware of ANSI escape codes, then you should enable the `TabWriter::ansi` option.
+Previously this was done by enabling the crate feature `ansi_formatting`, but that feature is now deprecated.
+(If you use it, then `TabWriter::ansi` will be automatically enabled for you.
+Otherwise it is disabled by default.)

 ### Minimum Rust version policy

-This crate's minimum supported `rustc` version is `1.34.0`.
+This crate's minimum supported `rustc` version is `1.67.0`.

 The current policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
 For example, if `crate 1.0` requires